What Are the Biggest Sources of Electronic Waste?

 Data Processing

 Many companies use electronics such as computers, keyboards, monitors, and speakers in large quantities.
-With daily use by entire offices of employees, these electronics withstand a lot of wear and tear, and they can break down more quickly than personal computers and other devices.
+With daily use by entire offices of employees, these electronics withstand a lot of wear and tear.
+They can break down more quickly than personal computers and other devices.
 If companies ignore proper electronics disposal procedures, these electronics can end up in the garbage.
 This can add up to a large amount of e-waste.

 Communication & Entertainment Devices

-Nowadays, as people go through the newest smartphones more quickly than ever, these communication devices can end up in landfills if not disposed of properly.
+Nowadays, as people go through the newest smartphones more quickly than ever, these communication devices can end up in landfills.
+This often happens if they are not disposed of properly.
 In fact, many electronics users don’t know any better than to throw their old, broken, or used electronics in the trash.
 Communication and entertainment devices such as smartphones, computers and laptops, televisions, DVD players, and more make up a large portion of electronics attributed to e-waste.

 Household Appliances

 Now that you know what the biggest sources of electronic waste are, you can do your part to stop it from collecting further.
 E-waste can be attributed to businesses and the everyday technology user alike.
-Without our knowledge of how to responsibly recycle electronics, these products will continue to collect in landfills and spread the unpleasant effects of e-waste.
-If you’re interested in all the newest tech, make sure you take the proper steps to recycle your old electronics before investing in new ones for yourself or your business.
+Without our knowledge of how to responsibly recycle electronics, these products will continue to collect in landfills.
+They will spread the unpleasant effects of e-waste.
+If you’re interested in all the newest tech, make sure you take the proper steps to recycle your old electronics.
+Do this before investing in new ones for yourself or your business.

 Subscribe